harness/developer-hub/docs/infra-as-code-management/get-started-with-iacm/iacm-terms-and-concepts.md

 ## Harness state tracking

-Functionality to not only have the current state but to track the changes to a stack over its lifecycle.
+Functionality to monitor the current state and to track changes to a stack over its lifecycle.

 ## Provision

 The process of taking the infrastructure configuration and applying it against a cloud provider to create cloud resources.
-For example, “terraform apply” against a main.tf file.
+For example, running `terraform apply` using a main.tf file.

 ## Terraform state backend